Uncertainty Matters in Dynamic Gaussian Splatting for Monocular 4D Reconstruction: Experiments

-\textbf{Datasets.} \textbf{(1)}~DyCheck~\citep{gao2022monocular}: We follow prior works~\citep{som2025,lei2025mosca,stearns2024marbles} to evaluate on 7 scenes with validation views.
+\textbf{Datasets.} \textbf{(1)}~DyCheck~\citep{gao2022monocular}: We follow prior works~\citep{wang2025shape,lei2025mosca,stearns2024marbles} to evaluate on 7 scenes with validation views.
 Since these validation views are near the input views, we additionally sample extreme novel views for qualitative analysis. \textbf{(2)}~DAVIS~\citep{perazzi2016benchmark}: To test generalization across different scenarios, we qualitatively evaluate on challenging monocular videos using DAVIS dataset, which cover non-rigid motion, occlusions, and complex dynamics. \textbf{(3)}~Objaverse~\citep{deitke2023objaverse}: We construct a synthetic benchmark\footnote{Existing benchmarks lack ground-truth for extreme novel views, making systematic evaluation difficult.
 We therefore build a synthetic benchmark, where strong results support our generalization claims (see experiments).
-Note that such synthetic setups are widely used to stress-test models~\citep{yao2024sv4d2,liang2024}.} from Objaverse by selecting 6 challenging articulated objects with diverse textures and motions.
+Note that such synthetic setups are widely used to stress-test models~\citep{yao2025sv4d2,liang2024}.} from Objaverse by selecting 6 challenging articulated objects with diverse textures and motions.
 Specifically, we set cameras to follow a circular trajectory of 121 frames (3$^\circ$ per step) around each object, always facing toward it.
 For validation, we render views at horizontal angular offsets of 30° increments from 30° to 330°, each with a fixed elevation of 35°, in order to capture the object’s 3D structure from diverse viewpoints.
 Please see Appendix~\ref{sup:dataCuration} for additional details.

-\mypara{Baselines.} We compare \ourmethod with state-of-the-art dynamic Gaussian Splatting methods.
-We use SoM~\citep{som2025} and MoSca~\citep{lei2025mosca} as base models.
-SoM is widely adopted, and MoSca represents the current state of the art.
-Please see Appendix~\ref{sup:details} for additional details.
+\mypara{Baselines.} We evaluate \ourmethod against state-of-the-art dynamic Gaussian Splatting methods.
+We use SoM~\citep{wang2025shape} and MoSca~\citep{lei2025mosca} as our main base models.
+Specifically, SoM is a widely adopted standard in the field, and MoSca represents the current state of the art.
+Notably, our framework is agnostic to the underlying architecture and is compatible with any method that estimates per-Gaussian motion.
+Please see Appendix~\ref{sup:details} for additional implementation details (e.g., hyper-parameters for model training) and details of additional baseline methods.